evgenyneu/SigmaSwiftStatistics/README.md

 ### Shorter syntax

-You can type sigma letter `σ` instead of `Statistics`.
+You can type a sigma letter `σ` instead of `Statistics`.
 For example:

 ```
 σ.average([1, 2])